 Depending on your requirements, we can offer you a full administration service, which includes checking the will is valid, identifying the executors or administrators and beneficiaries, notifying relevant third parties, collating all of the documents and information required to apply for a grant of probate, preparing all necessary documents to enable a successful application for probate, collecting assets and discharging any debts and liabilities, preparing appropriate forms and accounts, complying with legacies in accordance with the will, and distributing the proceeds to the beneficiaries.

-Our fixed fee full administration service will depend on your particular circumstances as each case is unique, but for a relatively simple estate with one property and a couple of bank accounts, our average fee is £2,500 plus VAT plus disbursements.
-For a more complex estate, the maximum fee of £5,000 plus VAT plus disbursements may be charged.
+Our fixed fee full administration service will depend on your particular circumstances as each case is unique, but for a relatively simple estate with one property and a couple of bank accounts, our minimum fee is £2,500 plus VAT, or 0.5% of the value of the overall estate, whichever is the greater, plus disbursements.
+For a more complex estate, we reserve the right to charge a higher fee.

 As each case is unique please call us to discuss your requirements.